projectdiscovery/nuclei/v2/pkg/js/CONTRIBUTE.md

 go based helpers are written in go and can import any go library if required.
 Minimal/Simple helper functions can be directly added using `runtime.Set("function_name", function)` in [global/scripts.go](./global/scripts.go) file.
 For more complex helpers, a new package can be created in [libs](./libs/) directory and can be imported in [global/scripts.go](./global/scripts.go) file.
 Refer to existing implementations in [globals](./global/) directory for more details.

+### Updating / Publishing Docs

+Javscript Protocol Documentation is auto-generated using [jsdoc] and is hosted at [js-proto-docs](https://projectdiscovery.github.io/js-proto-docs/).
+To update documentation, please follow steps mentioned at [projectdiscovery/js-proto-docs](https://github.com/projectdiscovery/js-proto-docs)

 ### Go Code Guidelines

 1. Always use 'protocolstate.Dialer' (i.e fastdialer) to dial connections instead of net.Dial this has many benefits along with proxy support , **network policy** usage (i.e local network access can be disabled from cli)